 1. Your breakup is a watershed moment

 A watershed moment is a turning point – nothing will be the same after it has occurred.
 A relationship becomes a very huge determiner of routine.
-People become habituated to their partners – phone calls, texts, dinner dates, sleeping at each other’s, or living together in the case of a long-term relationship.
-A breakup literally changes that set way of life by disrupting routine.
+People become habituated to their partners – phone calls, texts, dinner dates, sleeping at each other’s place, or living together in the case of a long-term relationship.
+A breakup fundamentally changes that set way of life by disrupting routine.

 Many people experience a loss of direction because the ground beneath their feet shifts.
 How to go about the day?
 Who to go back home to?
 Relationships lend context to our lives, and you might be missing your ex because you are profoundly confused about where you are going.
-Therefore, it’s really no surprise you’re asking, why do I miss my ex-girlfriend?” or “Why can I forget my ex-boyfriend?”
+Therefore, it’s really no surprise you’re asking, “Why do I miss my ex-girlfriend?” or “Why can I forget my ex-boyfriend?”

 2. Why do I miss my ex?
 Hunky-dory flashbacks

 It’s natural to miss them in this scenario and have flashbacks of how things were.
 Flashbacks of the past are a lot like a donut.
-They’re very sweet and appealing to look at, very well-rounded even – but they have a huge gaping hole in the middle.
+They’re very sweet and appealing to look at, very well-rounded too – but they have a huge gaping hole in the middle.
 Things are always rosy in retrospect.
-Reminiscing about the shared moments is one of the primary reasons behind missing your ex.
+Reminiscing about the shared moments is one of the primary reasons for missing your ex.
 It comes from a place of craving intimacy.

 Kashish says, “It is a basic evolutionary need – we all want intimacy.
 And there’s a history with the ex as you’ve spent so much time together.
-I would say that you’ve experienced different kinds of intimacies with each other.
+I would say that you’ve experienced different types of intimacy with each other.
 And it’s always the good parts that you keep revisiting.
 It’s natural to circle back to them in your mind.”

 3. “I won’t give up nah-nah-nah, let me love you”